Nazar17P3426/Trojans/README.md

 # Trojans
-This is my destructive and safety malwares but the source codes of my malwares will never be released, enjoy! :)
+This is my destructive and safety malwares, but the source codes of my malwares will be never released, enjoy! :)